Alan is a car enthusiast who loves to share his knowledge with readers.

 The first step, after you pop the hood, is to remove the two 10mm bolts securing the headlight to the radiator support.
 Always be sure to keep all bolts, screws, etc. in a safe place while working.
 You wouldn't want to lose any!

 There is a third 10mm bolt holding in the headlight, but the coward is hiding!
 You'll need to remove the grille to gain access to the final bolt.
-There are three screws (green arrow) and two plastic screw/insert things (blue arrow) holding the grille in place.
-After removing these you will need to pull the grille directly upwards to get it out (There are several plastic tabs holding it in place at the bottom).
+There are three screws (green arrow) and two plastic screw/insert things (blue arrow; see fig. 2) holding the grille in place.
+After removing these you will need to pull the grille directly upwards to get it out (there are several plastic tabs holding it in place at the bottom).

 Here is the last bolt that is holding the headlight in.
 Remove it and you are nearly victorious!
 Although there are no more bolts holding it in the headlight will still put up a fight.
 There is a plastic tab hidden in the back of the headlight assembly near the fender.
 You will need to pull rather firmly to get this free.
 But after a bit of wiggling and arguing the headlight should get past the bumper and fender, allowing you to access the connector at the back.

-The light bulb just sits an it's place, held down by a metal clip.
-To remove the clip simply push down on the tab, indicated by the arrow, and move it to the side, so that when you lift off the clip the spring does not catch on it's anchor tab.
+The light bulb just sits in its place, held down by a metal clip.
+To remove the clip simply push down on the tab, indicated by the arrow, and move it to the side, so that when you lift off the clip the spring does not catch on its anchor tab.